It’s never too early to start nudging your child toward God. Here are 5 ways you can teach your toddler about God as you go about everyday life…

 That way, you’ll be able to accurately measure how much your child truly understands.

-4. TEACH THROUGH SONG
+4. TEACH THROUGH TUNES

 I often sing my little boy to sleep at night or sing him to sleep for his nap during the day.
 This is another great opportunity to teach your child principles of God’s truth.